AndrewBush-Tech/Microservice/README.md

 * Error handling for special characters: "!@#$%^&*()_+=-[]{}|\\;':\"<>,?/~`."
 * Error handling for Uppercase letters.
 * Will handle multiple input parameters at a time.
+* Will handle one or two missing input parameters.
 * Will only handle human readable words as input parameters.
 * Query parameter keys cannot be changed and must remain as 'one','two', and 'three'.

 #### Example of an acceptable user input parameter: